How to Send Books to Kindle with Calibre: A Step-by-Step Guide in 2025

 Click on "Preferences".
 Scroll down the page and select "Personal Document Settings", then locate "Approved Personal Document E-mail List".
 If your sender's email is not on the list, click on "Add a new e-mail address" to authorize it.
 After that, you can find your sender's email on the list, which means your email has been authorized and approved by Kindle.

-Step b: Enable POP3/IMAP/SMTP services on Gmail
+Step Two: Enable POP3/IMAP/SMTP services on Gmail

 Log in to your Gmail account, click the settings icon (gear icon) in the top-right corner, and select "See all settings".